-The California legal process for DUI charges is similar regardless of the circumstance in which the DUI is charged, but being involved in an accident can have some effects on the case.
+The California legal process for DUI charges is similar regardless of the circumstances, but being involved in an accident can have some effects on the case.
 A defendant in a drunk driving accident can face serious penalties and may open themselves up to punitive damages paid out to the alleged victim of the accident.

-- Field Sobriety Tests: a series of physical and mental tests designed to be difficult for people who are not sober.
+- Field sobriety tests (FSTs): a series of physical and mental tests designed to be difficult for people who are not sober.

 Under the law enforcement officer’s discretion, they may arrest the driver for DUI following these tests.
 Next, the officer may bring the driver to a police station or health care center to perform a more in-depth test of the driver’s blood or breath.